-If you don’t know what Chrome OS is, it’s an operating system built around Chrome.
-The idea is that most people just boot into whatever their OS is, and then the only thing they do is open a web browser.
-So, Google thought, why not get rid of the “bloat” that is an operating system and make Chrome the operating system.
-This makes the OS very dependent on web apps and things along that nature and makes Chrome OS one of the best choices for people who just want to go on Facebook or write a Google Doc occasionally.
-But Chrome is also a bad choice for a lot of people who depend on their computers for professional work.
+If you don’t know Chrome OS, it’s an operating system built around Chrome.
+The idea is that most people boot into whatever their OS is, and then the only thing they do is open a web browser.
+So, Google thought, why not get rid of the “bloat” that is an operating system and make Chrome the operating system?
+This makes the OS very dependent on web apps and things along that nature and makes Chrome OS one of the best choices for people who want to go on Facebook or write a Google Doc occasionally.
+However, Chrome OS is also bad for many people who depend on their computers for professional work.

 Pros and Cons

 The main issue with ChromeOS involves software compatibility.
 Because you are forced to use entirely web apps, you are also forced to deal with the limitations of a web app.
-For example, Microsoft 365 is missing a whole lot of features in their web apps compared to desktop Microsoft Office, and even apps like Discord are missing features like push to talk on the web app.
-On an official Chromebook, this can be somewhat mitigated thanks to the support for Android apps, but you aren’t getting that support on Chrome OS Flex yet.
+For example, Microsoft 365 is missing many features in its web apps compared to desktop Microsoft Office, and even apps like Discord are missing features like push-to-talk on the web app.
+This can be somewhat mitigated in an official Chromebook thanks to the support for Android apps, but you aren’t getting that support on Chrome OS Flex yet.
 This also makes certain workloads on Chrome OS impossible.
 If you’re trying to do graphic design, gaming, or video editing on Chrome OS, it’s technically possible, but good luck.
-If you are a power user you can enable Linux support and run some Linux apps, which is great, but compatibility with Linux apps is haphazard, so you’re better off running a Linux distro for software compatibility.
+If you are a power user, you can enable Linux support and run some Linux apps, which is great.
+Still, compatibility with Linux apps is haphazard, so you’re better off running a Linux distro for software compatibility.
 Another huge issue is the data collection Google collects from Chrome OS users.
-Chrome is already known for being a privacy nightmare, so take Chrome’s bad privacy, and turn that into your entire operating system.
+Chrome is already known for being a privacy nightmare, so take Chrome’s bad privacy and turn it into your entire operating system.

 Chrome OS Flex has some hardware compatibility issues.
-Most computers should work, but there’s also a good fair share of computers that don’t work.
-Just look at Michael MJD’s video where Chrome OS Flex doesn’t install on several laptops he has, including 2 MacBooks.
-My experience was very similar, although this is a developer previewer even some of my hardware has gained better support since I last used it when it was announced.
+Most computers should work, but there’s also a fair share that doesn’t.
+Just look at Michael MJD’s video, where Chrome OS Flex doesn’t install on several laptops he has, including two MacBooks.
+My experience was very similar.
+Although this is a developer previewer, even some of my hardware has gained better support since I last used it when it was announced.

 Installation